lhw-1/rgbd-pathfinder/README.md

 ### Using different Mask2Former Models

-To use different Mask2Former models, change Line 19 of `run.sh` to the corresponding download link of your preferred model, and change the model and configuration file used in Line 22 of `run.sh`.
+To use different Mask2Former models, change Line 12 of `init.sh` to the corresponding download link of your preferred model, and change the model and configuration file used in Line 19 of `run.sh`.
 Refer to [this guide](https://github.com/facebookresearch/Mask2Former/blob/main/GETTING_STARTED.md) for more information.

 ---